Pet Care Home

 Foods and Feeding

-With their mouth situated up on top of their body you can see they must be used to eating surface foods such as small vinegar flies and mosquito larvae.
-In the aquarium the Common Hatchetfish will generally eat all kinds of live, fresh and flake foods as long as it is on the surface of the water.
-To keep a good balance give them a protein such as brine shrimp (either live or frozen), fruit flies, or blood worms everyday.
+These freshwater hatchetfish are carnivores that feed on crustaceans and insects in the wild.
+With their mouths situated at the top of their bodies, they are used to eating surface foods such as small vinegar flies and mosquito larvae.
+In the aquarium, the Common Hatchetfish will generally eat all kinds of live, fresh, and flake foods as long as the food is on the surface of the water.
+To keep a good balance, give them a protein such as brine shrimp (either live or frozen), fruit flies, or blood worms every day.

 • Flake Food: Yes